 How do you choose the right school leaver programme for you?

-There is a huge variety of apprenticeships and school leaver programmes out there and you need to be as fully informed as possible to make the right choice for your future.
+There is a huge variety of apprenticeships out there and you need to be as fully informed as possible to make the right choice for your future.
 We’ve put together a checklist of questions to help you pin down what different programmes have to offer and work out which would be best for you.
 It’s essential to know what you’re signing up for – and what you stand to get out of it.

 If you don’t have the right grades and have mitigating or extenuating circumstances such as a family bereavement or serious illness, you should contact the recruitment team to see if this can be taken into account.

 For some programmes, you may need to pass a Disclosure and Barring Service (DBS) check.
 A DBS check allows employers to access the criminal record history of people who are applying for work.
 You may also need references, proof of your right to work or immigration and nationality status, and, for some roles, security clearance.